BuzzFeedNews/2017-08-spy-plane-finder/README.md

 # Here's How BuzzFeed News Trained A Computer To Search For Hidden Spy Planes

-[R](https://www.r-project.org/) code to reproduce the analysis underlying this August x, 2017 [BuzzFeed News article](https://www.buzzfeed.com/peteraldhous/hidden-spy-planes) on using machine learning to identify candidate surveillance aircraft from flight tracking data.
+[R](https://www.r-project.org/) code to reproduce the analysis underlying this August 4, 2017 [BuzzFeed News article](https://www.buzzfeed.com/peteraldhous/hidden-spy-planes) on using machine learning to identify candidate surveillance aircraft from flight tracking data.

 ## Methodology/Code